aica-wavelab/tech-crash-course/content/tutorials/1_intro_ml.md

 ## F) Recap what you have learned in the lecture

 The following [assigment](https://github.com/aica-wavelab/aica-assignments/blob/main/A1_introduction/assigment.pdf) tests your theoretical knowledge of the first block.
-It is mandetory for all students.
+It is mandatory for all students.

 {: .note-title }